omagebright/Exosite-STING-ML-Prediction/README.md

    - **DCC Metric**: Achieves a 60.23% success rate in accurately predicting residue-based AFRs.
 For cases of exosite regions located on flat protein surfaces, our model demonstrates superior accuracy.

 ### 3. **Comparison to Existing Tools**
-   - While traditional methods like **FPocket** focus on identifying binding pockets on proteins, **STINGAllo** takes a more granular approach by analyzing residues individually.
+   - While traditional methods focus on identifying binding pockets on proteins, **STINGAllo** takes a more granular approach by analyzing residues individually.
 This allows it to capture complex or cryptic allosteric sites often missed by other algorithms.
-   - On benchmark datasets, the model consistently outperforms **FPocket** by providing more spatially precise predictions, as measured by the DCC scores.
+   - On benchmark datasets, the model consistently outperforms **PASSer** by providing more spatially precise predictions, as measured by the DCC scores.

 ### 4. **Multi-Model Ensemble**
-   - The **STINGAllo** model is trained as an ensemble with three models from **PASSer** (AutoML, Rank, Ensemble), incorporating multiple perspectives to provide robust predictions across a diverse range of proteins.
+   - The **STINGAllo** model is trained as an ensemble with three models from **PASSer models** (AutoML, Rank, Ensemble), incorporating multiple perspectives to provide robust predictions across a diverse range of proteins.

 ## Data and Structure

 This repository contains several key datasets and files:

 ### **1. Allosteric Protein Structures**
    - Located in the `allosteric_proteins` directory, this dataset contains **235 apo-protein structures** sourced from the [ASBench dataset](https://academic.oup.com/bioinformatics/article/31/15/2598/188062).
-These structures represent proteins in their unbound states, and their annotations serve as the baseline for predicting exosite-forming regions.

-### **2. Protein-Modulator Complexes**
-   - The `protein-modulator_complexes` directory holds **235 PDB files** representing proteins bound to ligands targeting exosites.
-Issues with missing atomic radii for several PDB entries (e.g., 4AWO, 3F9N) were addressed by obtaining corrected structures from the Protein Data Bank (PDB).
-Issues with other structures, such as 1PCQ (chain reduction) and 2RDE (replacement), were resolved to maintain dataset integrity.

-### **3. Complete LASA (Loss of Accessible Surface Area) Calculation**
+### **2. Complete LASA (Loss of Accessible Surface Area) Calculation**
-   - The `complete_LASA` folder provides detailed **LASA** values for each residue across 235 proteins.
+   - The `complete_LASA` folder provides detailed **LASA** values for each residue across 230 proteins.
 LASA is calculated as the difference between the solvent-exposed surface area of a residue in its unbound state and the surface area when bound to a ligand.
-These calculations help in identifying key binding residues and their roles in allosteric regulation.

-### **4. Exosite Annotation**
+### **3. AFR Annotation**
-   - The `exosite_annotated` directory contains detailed annotations of residues as **Exosite Forming Residues (EFRs)** or **Free Residues (FRs)** based on their interactions with ligands.
+   - The `afr_annotated` directory contains detailed annotations of residues as **Allosteric Forming Residues (AFRs)** or **Free Residues (FRs)** based on their interactions with ligands.
 This classification is determined by proximity to the ligand (within 5Å) and whether LASA is positive.

-### **5. Exosite and Non-Exosite Feature Sets**
-   - The `exosite_residues.txt` and `non_exosite_residues.txt` files store features extracted from the **Blue Star STING** database, with 299 columns detailing residue-specific features.
-These include structural, physicochemical, and nanoenvironment descriptors.

 ## Code